-On January 7th of the New Year, the Japanese observe a tradition known as nanakusa no sekku (七草の節句), or the Festival of the Seven Herbs, by eating a healthy rice porridge called Nanakusa Gayu (七草粥).
-This time-honored custom is believed to bring good health and to ward off evil spirits for the rest of the year.
+On January 7th each year, the Japanese observe a tradition known as Nanakusa no Sekku (七草の節句), or the Festival of the Seven Herbs, by eating a healthy rice porridge called nanakusa gayu (七草粥).
+This time-honored custom is believed to bring good health and ward off evil spirits for the rest of the year.

-The simple meal of rice porridge hits the spot after all the feasting and helps our overindulged stomach to heal and recover.
-If you’re ready for a reset, this tasty yet light porridge will be a nice welcome to get us back on track.
+The simple meal of rice porridge hits the spot after all the New Year feasting and helps our overindulged stomachs to heal and recover.
+If you’re ready for a reset, this tasty yet light porridge is a delicious way to get back on track.

 Table of Contents